great-expectations/great_expectations/docs/tutorials/getting_started/validate_your_data.md

   - Creating an Expectation Suite using a automated profiling

-  - Exploring validation results in Data Docs
+  - Exploring Validation Results in Data Docs

   - Validating a new batch of data with a Checkpoint

-As a final, **optional step**, you can check out the next section on how to customize your deployment in order to configure options such as where to store Expectations, validation results, and Data Docs.
+As a final, **optional step**, you can check out the next section on how to customize your deployment in order to configure options such as where to store Expectations, Validation Results, and Data Docs.
 And if you want to stop here, feel free to join our [Slack community](https://greatexpectations.io/slack) to say hi to fellow Great Expectations users in the **#beginners** channel!

 Also, if you would like to view the full script used in this Tutorial, see it on GitHub:
   - [getting_started.py](https://github.com/great-expectations/great_expectations/blob/develop/tests/integration/docusaurus/tutorials/getting-started/getting_started.py)